Feryal0/Bayyin-Part-2/README.md

 * Dr. Shahd Alahdal

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+The code in this repository is released under the MIT License.
+The dataset is released under the licenses of its underlying sources and is intended for academic research only.